-Technologies like free cooling can cool the room during the night and in the morning without additional cooling energy needs.
-The unit is equipped with EC-fans with an active airflow control which keeps the pressure conditions constant in all possible operational modes and conditions of the filters.
+Technologies like free cooling are able to cool the room during the night and in the morning without additional cooling energy needs.
+The unit is equipped with EC-fans with an active air flow control which keeps the pressure conditions constant in all possible operational modes and conditions of the filters.

 As a central AHU is installed in the technical room of the building, the architectural design of the room has to take the size of the unit into account.
 The system always has to be accessible for hygienic maintenance works.

 The heating system is supposed to cover the heating needs of the building and simultaneously have enough reserve for the defrosting of the heat recovery units.
 There are two strategies for the defrosting process.
 One is preheating the outdoor air at temperatures lower than -5°C with the help of a heating coil on the outdoor air duct, which at the same time leads to overall pressure losses and therefore to higher energy loads of the supply air fan.
 This defrosting strategy usually uses a water-defrosting protection mixture which has a higher viscosity than water which leads to water pressure losses of approx. 40% which at the end requires more power consumption.

 Another technology is smarter as the defrosting is depending on its demand.
 Sensors in extract air define the dew point of extract air.
 At outdoor air temperatures of 0°C and below the average temperature difference between outdoor air and exhaust air is defined and if the difference is below 0°C and the dew point temperature is above the average temperature, the system is defrosting automatically.
 In this case the extract air-exhaust air bypass is opened so that the warm extract air is heating up half of the heat recovery system until the exhaust air reaches temperatures beyond 0°C, afterwards the bypass dampers are closed again.
 This technology has got 2 energy advantages:

 - during defrosting most of the heat recovery system is still running,